 OECD Home › Tax › Publications & Documents › Reports

 English, PDF, 2,128kb

-These series of Policy Notes and Policy Papers are designed to make available, to a wider readership, selected studies which the Department has prepared for use within OECD.
+This series makes available, to a wider readership, selected studies which the Department has prepared for use within OECD.

 Interested parties are invited to comment on this paper prepared by the OECD in the context of revision to Chapter V of the Transfer Pricing Guidelines.